About this Pathway

 How to Apply

 To apply, complete the UTM Refugee Pathway Application and we will be in contact with you soon to discuss next steps.
-Applications for September 2021 will close June 1, 2021.
+Applications are now open for September 2023.

 “I have not completed high school.”